 Doctors also ask people whether they have any thoughts about suicide.

-Doctors review the drugs being taken to check whether any could contribute to the symptoms.
-Doctors may also check for signs of other disorders that may be contributing to symptoms.
+Doctors review the medications being taken to check whether any could contribute to the symptoms.
+Doctors may also check for signs of other general medical conditions that may be contributing to symptoms.
 For example, they may do blood tests to check for hyperthyroidism Hyperthyroidism Hyperthyroidism is overactivity of the thyroid gland that leads to high levels of thyroid hormones and speeding up of vital body functions.
-Graves disease is the most common cause of hyperthyroidism... read more and blood or urine tests to check for drug use.
+Graves disease is the most common cause of hyperthyroidism... read more and blood or urine tests to check for illicit drug use.

 Doctors determine whether people are experiencing an episode of mania or depression so that the correct treatment can be given.